benjamincrozat/legacy-blog/posts/2-how-to-check-laravel-version.md

 ## Check which Laravel version you are running on Laravel 9 and later

-The about command gives you the Laravel version you are running as well as a lot of other information.
+The about command gives you the Laravel version you are running as well as a lot of other information about your project.

 ```
 php artisan about